dataset-ninja/breast-ultasound-images/README.md

 # Breast Ultrasound Images

-Breast Ultrasound Images is a dataset for semantic segmentation tasks.
+Breast Ultrasound Images is a dataset for semantic segmentation, object detection tasks.